 WARNING: Driving contrary to a time, destination or condition specified on this form by the issuing officer will result in an offence of unauthorised driving.
 Any alteration, deletion or addition made to any details in this form, other than by the issuing officer, may amount to committing further offences.
 A permit will be granted only if it appears to the apprehending officer that to immediately cease driving would be impracticable or may jeopardise the safety of any person.
 The officer will have regard to such matters as the remoteness of the location and the absence of persons (other than police personnel) who can assist and lawfully drive.

 Entered on Frontline IMS.

-Schedule 2 — Demerit point offences in WA

-[r.
-6]
+[Schedule 2